anindameister/cps2Project/readme.md

                         - and OEE improvements.
                             - What Is OEE?
 OEE (Overall Equipment Effectiveness) is a “best practices” metric that identifies the percentage of planned production time that is truly productive.
 An OEE score of 100% represents perfect production: manufacturing only good parts, as fast as possible, with no downtime.

-- OPC UA Companion Specifications defines the form in which machine provides certain informations, which makes
+- **OPC UA Companion Specifications defines the form in which machine provides certain informations**, which makes
     - **integrating** the machines into an existing production environment
     - and **configuring** the machines much easy
-        - which in turn makes enginners' work, muchh more efficient
+        - which in turn makes enginners' work, much more efficient
         - That's how Industry 4.0 works